madeleinebello7/music_genre_classifier/README.md

+# What?

+This project applies deep learning to music to uncover genre-defining characteristics and improve genre classification accuracy.
+My first objective is to build a classifier that can predict the genre of a song based on its audio features, using transformer-based models well-suited for sequential data like music.
+Beyond classification accuracy, I aim to understand why the model makes its predictions by analyzing the attention vectors.
+This will allow me to identify which parts of a song are most influential in determining its genre, offering deeper insight into the acoustic patterns that distinguish genres.
+Ultimately, my goal is not only to develop a high-performing classifier but also to advance interpretability by revealing the specific audio segments that contribute most to genre identification.

+# How?

+I began by building a genre classifier using a transformer model.
+I began with a simple model with 2 layers and 4 attention heads, then quickly improved to a 4 layer and 4 head per layer model.
+I tokenized our audio files using mel spectrograms, a time-frequency representation of audio that show how the frequency content evolves over time; through these we managed to compress each 30 second audio into a (1290,128) tensor, which I then used to train and test our model.
+I managed to reach a 95% accuracy, precision, and recall on the unseen data.
+Finally, I extracted the attention vectors from the model to analyze which characteristics are particularly important in predicting what genre an audio is.

 # How to run the code

 The first thing to focus on is importing the data.
 We imported the data from Kaggle, using the command: